What Is a Bundle?

 There’s also a level of accountability tied to a bundle that you don’t always have with a checklist.
 An identified person or team owns it.
 A checklist might be owned by everybody on a floor or on a team, but we know that, in reality, when it’s owned by everyone — nobody owns it!
 Things don’t always get done.
 So maybe the pharmacist does one thing in a checklist, a nurse another, the doctor something else, but really it’s no one person’s job at the end of the day.
 A bundle is a person or a team’s responsibility — period.
 And it’s their job at a certain point and time — during rounds every single day, possibly.
 So it isn’t the kind of thing where people say: “You check that, I’ll check this.”
 No. It’s very clear who has to do what and when, within a specific time frame.
 The accountability and focus give a bundle a lot of its power.

-A: Let’s take a discharge planning list.
+For example, let’s take a discharge planning list.
 It’s a reminder list of things people on a team should be doing throughout the patient’s stay to help move the treatment process along toward discharge.
 People look at it often but no one typically “owns” it and there aren’t clearly delineated dates and times attached to each element.
 It’s so easy for incredibly busy nurses, aides, therapists, and doctors to assume that the next person will pick up where they left off.

-Q: You’re not saying don’t bother with checklists, are you?
+You’re not saying don’t bother with checklists, are you?

-A: No, not at all.
+No, not at all.
 I don’t mean to diminish the importance of a checklist.
 They can be really helpful; sometimes essential.
 When you get on a plane, you should be grateful to know that the pilot won’t take off until going through every single task in the “pre-flight checklist.”
 It’s an incredibly important list; in fact, when you talk to a pilot, they don’t call it a “checklist,” they call it “pre-flight procedures.”
 It’s practically written in stone — revered and followed religiously with every flight.
 It’s more than a list: it’s a codified set of procedures.

-Q: Is that the only problem with how bundles are used?
+Is that the only problem with how bundles are used?

-A: We’re also seeing a trend where people keep adding changes to an existing bundle, a valid bundle they’ve adopted.
+We’re also seeing a trend where people keep adding changes to an existing bundle, a valid bundle they’ve adopted.
 It gets bigger and bigger — ultimately to the point where it’s unworkable, impossible to follow and not effective anymore.
 If you do add changes to a bundle, the chance of success is much higher if you use the bundle criteria I’ve described here as a check for the appropriateness of inclusion.

-Q: So, your final message about bundles is what?
+What is your final message about bundles?

-A: A bundle is a specific tool with clear parameters.
+A bundle is a specific tool with clear parameters.
 It has a small number of elements that are all scientifically robust, that when taken together create much improved outcomes.
 Don’t feel compelled to convert helpful checklists into overloaded bundles.
 If the concept of a bundle becomes so broad and loose in meaning, its power will start to diminish.
 We don’t want that to happen.